Blog

 Some of this is unavoidable.
 When you have ten candidates who are all perfectly well qualified for a position, the selection process comes down to a decision taken by a single person or group.

-If that is always the case, unconscious bias plays a role in the hiring, whether desired or not.
+If that is always the case, unconscious bias plays a role in hiring, whether desired or not.
 As a result, the company will consist entirely of those who think, act, and even look like the person who makes the hiring decision.
 The lack of diversity has a domino effect as it creates an echo chamber.
 Homogeneity can stifle ingenuity and progress.

 The issue also can have broader implications that spread outside the company.
 Reports of unconscious bias can become viral, leading to adverse media reports and potential legal ramifications.